guihen01/RestApi-JIRA-Lib/GetAllUsers/Readme.md

  2. Data = await GetAllUsers(username, password, baseurl);

 1. Get All Jira user's username (from all groups)
-2. Store the list in several  files :  ( one file of username list per each group)  List--users.json & List-all-users.txt
+2. Store the list in several  files :  ( one file of username list per each group)  List--users-from-group-.json & List-all-users-from-group .txt
 3. Returns a list of objects (objects of type Group) List<Group>

 # Inplementation